Kishori

 Kishori is a village in Mudhol, Bagalkot district, Karnataka, India.
 It is situated 15 km from the sub-district headquarters at Mudhol and 55 km from its district headquarters at Bagalkot.
 As per 2015 stats, Melligeri is the gram panchayat for the village.
+Before 2015 ,Mantur is the Gram panchayat for the village.

 According to the 2011 Census of India, the total geographical area of village was 617.26 hectares.
-It had a population of 635 spread over about 147 houses.
+It had a population of 750 spread over about 155 houses.